jzstats/chatgpt-numbers-and-the-meaning-of-life/docs/README.md

 from which they needed to got extracted.

-In one case the number 12 was return as text, 'twelve', which got converted to
+In one case the number 12 was return as text, 'twelve', which got converted to the number 12.

 One response contained 3 numbers, from which only the first got counted as valid and ectracted.

 Only one floating point number occured, pi which was given in variations of decimal digits.
-It was decided to round it to 2 so that all will correctly count as 3.14 for all cases.
+It was decided to round it to 2 so that all cases will correctly count as 3.14.

 #### Attension